vdbrink/vdbrink.github.io/homeassistant/homeassistant_dashboard_hacs.md

 <a href="index"><img src="images/home_assistant_logo.png" style="float: right;" alt="Home Assistant logo" height="100px"></a>

-Here you find Home Assistant (lovelace) dashboard custom elements which are default not available in Home Assistant, but which you can add to your dashboard.
+Here you find Home Assistant (lovelace) dashboard custom elements which are not available by default in Home Assistant, but which you can add to your dashboard.
 <br/><br/>

 ---